-What are some of the more common diseases of pet Bearded Dragons?
+What are some of the more common diseases of pet bearded dragons?

-"If they are well looked after, with a good diet and proper environment, Bearded Dragons are reasonably hardy animals."
+"If they are well looked after, with a good diet and proper environment, bearded dragons are reasonably hardy animals."

 What are the signs of these diseases?

-How can I tell if my Bearded Dragon is sick?
+How can I tell if my bearded dragon is sick?

-How are Bearded Dragons diseases treated?
+How are diseases in bearded dragons treated?